 The learning and teaching methods include:

-Delivery of module content through lecture classes using a combination of board- and powerpoint based delivery including interactive Q&A with the class (typically 2 hours per week).
+- Delivery of module content through lecture classes using a combination of board- and powerpoint based delivery including interactive Q&A with the class and online content.

-Tutorial classes based upon worked problems which the students will attempt outside of class time and discussed during the tutorial periods (typically 1 hour per week).
+- Tutorial classes based upon worked problems which the students will attempt outside of class time and discussed during the tutorial periods.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.